Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Pressure Relief 3.3 Shoulder pressure built sooner on my side, especially after 30–40 minutes
+Pressure Relief 3.3 Shoulder pressure on side

-Edge Support 3.6 Fine for getting in/out, less ideal for prolonged sitting
+Edge Support 3.6 Fine for entry/exit

-Overall Score 3.6 Strong basic performance with clear pressure-relief trade-offs
+Overall Score 3.6 Support-first with trade-offs

 Camelot Collection - Galahad - Euro Top